Kreusada/Kreusada-Cogs/README.rst

 * Jojo - Got me started with python, and helped me a lot in my early stages.
 * Sauri - Learnt how to use `bot.wait_for` via your application cog.
-* Flare - Learnt from his userinfo cog, how to replace a command in core, and then reverse those changes on unload.
+* Flare - Learnt from his userinfo cog, how to replace a command in core, and then add it back on cog unload.
+* Trusty - Using JSON for :code:`__init__` files.
 * Tobotimus - Lots of backend support.
+* Red-DiscordBot - An amazing community, some features have been modified from their repo to use here.